MicrosoftDocs/msteams-docs/msteams-platform/toolkit/create-resource-bot-microsoft-entra-id.md

 ### Enable bot for Teams

-You must enable the Teams channel to let the bot interact with Microsoft Teams.
+You must enable the bot to interact with Microsoft Teams.
+Without this permission, your bot is incapable to communicating with Teams.

 #### To enable bot app for Teams